larry-xue/larry-blog-vitepress/en/about.md

 # About Me

 Hey there! 👋 I'm Yujian (Larry), a results-driven Front-End Developer with over 2 years of experience, specializing in web application development.
-Currently employed at China Telecom Cloud Technology Co., Ltd., I'm passionate about crafting engaging user experiences and leveraging cutting-edge technologies to bring ideas to life.
+Currently employed at eSurfing Cloud, I'm passionate about crafting engaging user experiences and leveraging cutting-edge technologies to bring ideas to life.

 ## Skills & Expertise